Chicken Tinga (Slow Cooker, Instant Pot, or Stovetop)

 Here are the most common questions about making this Mexican chicken recipe.

 When making chicken tinga, there are some options if you prefer not to use chipotle peppers or don't have any on hand.
-The first would be to swap in fresh jalapeno peppers and add some extra cumin or smoked paprika to mimic the smoky flavor in the smoked chipotle peppers.
-You could also use a different rehydrated dried pepper like anaheim chile peppers (least spicy), ancho chili peppers (mild spice), or guajillo peppers (more spicy).
+The first would be to swap in fresh jalapeno peppers and add some extra cumin or smoked paprika to mimic the smoky flavor of the smoked chipotle peppers.
+You could also use a different rehydrated dried pepper like Anaheim chile peppers (least spicy), ancho chili peppers (mild spice), or guajillo peppers (more spicy).

-If you don't want any spice in the chicken tinga then simply leave out the chipotle peppers.
+If you don't want any spice in the chicken tinga, then simply leave out the chipotle peppers.
 Make sure to use fire-roasted canned tomatoes so you get some smoky flavor.

 The Recipe